-Where today is day 1: if any hour of day 8 has (RA capacity + RA credits) forecast < (demand forecast + contingency reserve requirement + regulation reserve + 5% of demand forecast), then the CAISO BAA has the authority to submit an “opt-in” assistance energy designation request for day 8.
+Where any calendar day is day 1: if any hour of day 8 has (RA capacity + RA credits) forecast < (demand forecast + contingency reserve requirement + regulation reserve + 5% of demand forecast), then the CAISO BAA has the authority to submit an “opt-in” assistance energy designation request for day 8.
 Otherwise, the CAISO BAA has the authority to submit an “opt-out” assistance energy designation request for day 8.

-Where today is day 1: if any hour of day 8 has (net RA capacity + RA credits) forecast < (net demand forecast + contingency reserve requirement + regulation reserve + 5% of net demand forecast), then the CAISO BAA has the authority to submit an “opt-in” assistance energy designation request for day 8.
+Where any calendar day is day 1: if any hour of day 8 has (net RA capacity + RA credits) forecast < (net demand forecast + contingency reserve requirement + regulation reserve + 5% of net demand forecast), then the CAISO BAA has the authority to submit an “opt-in” assistance energy designation request for day 8.
 Otherwise, the CAISO BAA has the authority to submit an “opt-out” assistance energy designation request for day 8.

-Where today is day 1: if the CAISO BAA has the authority (through criteria “A” or “B” above) to submit an “opt-in” assistance energy designation request for day 8 and day 8 is a Friday or a day that directly precedes one or more non-business days, then the CAISO BAA also has the authority to submit an “opt-in” assistance energy designation request for those non-business days that directly follow day 8.
+Where any calendar day is day 1: if the CAISO BAA has the authority (through criteria “A” or “B” above) to submit an “opt-in” assistance energy designation request for day 8 and day 8 is a Friday or a day that directly precedes one or more non-business days, then the CAISO BAA also has the authority to submit an “opt-in” assistance energy designation request for those non-business days that directly follow day 8.

-Where today is day 1: if the CAISO BAA has the authority (through criteria “A” or “B” above) to submit an “opt-out” assistance energy designation request for day 8 and day 8 is a Friday or a day that directly precedes one or more non-business days, then the CAISO BAA also has the authority to submit an “opt-out” assistance energy designation request for those non-business days that directly follow day 8.
+Where any calendar day is day 1: if the CAISO BAA has the authority (through criteria “A” or “B” above) to submit an “opt-out” assistance energy designation request for day 8 and day 8 is a Friday or a day that directly precedes one or more non-business days, then the CAISO BAA also has the authority to submit an “opt-out” assistance energy designation request for those non-business days that directly follow day 8.

 Note